CPNV-ES/larasta/README.md

 API_SECRET=...
 ```

-### 9. Add the GoogleMap API key (optional)
+### 10. GoogleMap API key (optional - suspended)
 If you plan on using the distance matrix function, you must provide the GoogleMap API key:

 ```
 API_GOOGLE_MAP=AIzaSyBRFbQtojevcenB9g0knU6W_9kL0eWu4Vo
 ```

-**WARNING**: We have a quota on the requests and it goes for the whole school.
-The application can be pretty greedy, so use this feature with care and consideration for other users.
+**WARNING**: Google has change the API access policy some time in 2018.
+This code is no longer functional as is, it must be adapted to the new API.

 ### Ready for development
 Now, your fork of larasta is working on your machine, you can acces it by the domain name you specified in the Homestead configuration (Don't forget to add it on your host file).